elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> In a real-world application, the State pattern would be useful for adding new states that we might not have conceptualized yet, potentially more easily than with a switch case.
-Each state is encapsulated and can have its own unique internal operations.
+      <strong>Interview Response:</strong> In a real-world application, the State pattern could be handy for introducing new states that we haven't yet considered, possibly more simply than a switch case.
+Each state is contained and has its own set of internal functions.
     </div>
     <br />
   </div>